PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using-Lodash-for-fun-and-profit.md

 Reminder: _collection_ is a generic term.
 Basically, it covers JS iterable structures: arrays, objects (seen as map, sometime called associative arrays) and strings (seen as a list of characters).
 The following functions work for these kinds of collections.
 Later, we will present functions more specific to each type.

+`_.includes(collection, target, [fromIndex=0])` (aliases: `include`, `contains`)
+Checks if `target` is in `collection`.
+If fromIndex is negative, it's used as the offset from the end of collection.
+In an array, searches the target for each entry.
+In an object, searches the target in the values.
+In a string, checks if target is in the string.

+`_.findWhere(collection, source)`
+Performs a deep comparison between each element in `collection` and the `source` object, returning the first element that has equivalent property values (partial matching).

+`_.where(collection, source)`
+Performs a deep comparison between each element in `collection` and the `source` object, returning an array of all elements that has equivalent property values (partial matching).

+`_.pluck(collection, path)`
+Gets the property value of `path` from all elements in `collection`.
+In general, `collection` is an array of objects, and you want to get all the ids, names or other specific properties of these objects in a new array.

 ## Array functions